rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 Pattern
 ```````

-The \verb~PATTERN~ argument of the \verb~RewriteRule~ is a regular expression that is applied to the URL path, or file path, depending on the context.
+The ``PATTERN`` argument of the ``RewriteRule`` is a regular expression that is applied to the URL path, or file path, depending on the context.

-In VirtualHost context, or in server-wide context, \verb~PATTERN~ will be matched against the part of the URL after the hostname and port, and before the query string.
-For example, in the URL \verb~http://example.com/dogs/index.html?dog=collie~, the pattern will be matched against \verb~/dogs/index.html~.
+In VirtualHost context, or in server-wide context, ``PATTERN`` will be matched against the part of the URL after the hostname and port, and before the query string.
+For example, in the URL <http://example.com/dogs/index.html?dog=collie>, the pattern will be matched against ``/dogs/index.html``.

-In Directory and htaccess context, \verb~PATTERN~ will be matched against the filesystem path, after removing the prefix that led the server to the current \verb~RewriteRule~ (e.g. either "dogs/index.html" or "index.html" depending on where the directives are defined).
+In Directory and htaccess context, ``PATTERN`` will be matched against the filesystem path, after removing the prefix that led the server to the current ``RewriteRule`` (e.g. either "dogs/index.html" or "index.html" depending on where the directives are defined).

-Subsequent \verb~RewriteRule~ patterns are matched against the output of the last matching \verb~RewriteRule~.
+Subsequent ``RewriteRule`` patterns are matched against the output of the last matching ``RewriteRule``.

-It is assumed, at this point, that you've already read Chapter \ref{chapter_regex}, and/or are familiar with what a regular expression is, and how to craft one.
+It is assumed, at this point, that you've already read the chapter `Introduction to Regular Expressions`_, and/or are familiar with what a regular expression is, and how to craft one.

 Target
 ``````

-The target of a \verb~RewriteRule~ can be one of the following:
+The target of a ``RewriteRule`` can be one of the following:

-\subsection{A file-system path}
+A file-system path
+''''''''''''''''''

 Designates the location on the file-system of the resource to be delivered to the client.
 Substitutions are only treated as a file-system path when the rule is configured in server (virtualhost) context and the first component of the path in the substitution exists in the file-system

 URL-path
 ''''''''

 A DocumentRoot-relative path to the resource to be served.
 Note that mod_rewrite tries to guess whether you have specified a file-system path or a URL-path by checking to see if the first segment of the path exists at the root of the file-system.
-For example, if you specify a Substitution string of \verb~/www/file.html~, then this will be treated as a URL-path unless a directory named www exists at the root or your file-system (or, in the case of using rewrites in a .htaccess file, relative to your document root), in which case it will be treated as a file-system path.
-If you wish other URL-mapping directives (such as Alias) to be applied to the resulting URL-path, use the \verb~[PT]~ flag as described below.
+For example, if you specify a Substitution string of ``/www/file.html``, then this will be treated as a URL-path unless a directory named www exists at the root or your file-system (or, in the case of using rewrites in a .htaccess file, relative to your document root), in which case it will be treated as a file-system path.
+If you wish other URL-mapping directives (such as Alias) to be applied to the resulting URL-path, use the ``[PT]`` flag as described below.

 Absolute URL
 ''''''''''''